Solar gain: Passive solar heating

 Passive solar heating is a design strategy that attempts to maximize the amount of solar gain in a building when additional heating is desired.
 It differs from active solar heating which uses exterior water tanks with pumps to absorb solar energy because passive solar systems do not require energy for pumping and store heat directly in structures and finishes of occupied space.

 In direct solar gain systems, the composition and coating of the building glazing can also be manipulated to increase the greenhouse effect by optimizing their radiation properties, while their size, position, and shading can be used to optimize solar gain.
 Solar gain can also be transferred to the building by indirect or isolated solar gain systems.

-Passive solar designs typically employ large south facing windows with a high SHGC and overhangs that block sunlight in summer months and permit it to enter the window in the winter.
+Passive solar designs typically employ large equator facing windows with a high SHGC and overhangs that block sunlight in summer months and permit it to enter the window in the winter.
 When placed in the path of admitted sunlight, high thermal mass features such as concrete slabs or trombe walls store large amounts of solar radiation during the day and release it slowly into the space throughout the night.
 When designed properly, this can modulate temperature fluctuations.
 Some of the current research into this subject area is addressing the tradeoff between opaque thermal mass for storage and transparent glazing for collection through the use of transparent phase change materials that both admit light and store energy without the need for excessive weight.